tetratelabs/qcon-labs/docs/circuit_breakers.md

 Code 200 : 50 (100.0 %)
 ```

 The reason for more HTTP 200 responses is because as soon as the failing hosts were ejected (failing Pods from the `web-frontend-failing` deployment), the requests were sent to the other host that doesn't fail.
-If we'd wait for a while (the 60s `baseEjectionTime`), the failing hosts would be brought back into the load balancing pool and we'd get a similar distribution of responses as before (majority of them failing).
+If we waited until after the 60 second `baseEjectionTime` expired, the failing hosts would be brought back into the load balancing pool and we'd get a similar distribution of responses as before (majority of them failing).

 We can also look at the metrics from the outlier detection in the same way we did for the circuit breakers: